Integralist/Sainsbury-Scraper/README.md

 ### Retriever

-The retriever should be handed a URL and return an Array of sub page resource URLs, like so:
+The retriever should be handed a URL and return a Slice of sub page resource URLs, like so:

 ```json
 [